hannah-s/dynamicdns/README.md

 # To-do

 * Add the TTL as a variable, rather than the 300 default I used.
 * Check if the user has a ~/.aws/config configured.
+Return an error if not.